plotly/plotly.py/doc/python/colorscales.md

 ### Color Scales in Plotly Express

 By default, Plotly Express will use the color scale from the active [template](/python/templates/)'s `layout.colorscales.sequential` attribute, and the default active template is `plotly` which uses the `Plasma` color scale.
-You can choose any of the [built-in colorscales](/python/builtin-colorscales/), however, or define your own.
+You can choose any of the [built-in color scales](/python/builtin-colorscales/), however, or define your own.

-Here is an example that creates a scatter plot using Plotly Express, with points colored using the Viridis colorscale.
+Here is an example that creates a scatter plot using Plotly Express, with points colored using the Viridis color scale.

 ```python
 import plotly.express as px